MishaGalin/AutoBrightnessControl/README.md

 ![1 0](https://github.com/user-attachments/assets/41ed7861-4ef0-436b-bdfa-e57a4e782130)

-# Brightness adjustment: how it works
+# Adaptive brightness: how it works

-First, we define a brightness adjustment range equal to half the brightness range set by the user
+First, we define a brightness adaptation range equal to half the brightness range set by the user

 ```
-brightness_addition_range = (self.max - self.min) / 2
+brightness_adaptation_range = (self.max - self.min) / 2
 ```

 Every period of time, the program takes a screenshot of your screen